rclone/rclone/docs/content/docs.md

 when the backlog is in use.

-Setting this large allows rclone to calculate how many files are pending more accurately and give a more accurate estimated finish time.
+Setting this large allows rclone to calculate how many files are pending more accurately, give a more accurate estimated finish time and make `--order-by` work more accurately.

 Setting this small will make rclone more synchronous to the listings of the remote which may be desirable.